ForisKuang/ClimbingRoadtrip/Preparation.md

 I don't want to bore you with all the other dealers we went to, but here is the TLDR.
 We went to 3 more dealerships to try out Foresters only to realize, it drove, to be frank, uncomfortably.
 I wouldn't want to spend hours driving in this car and probably neither would you.
 Thus, I would be buying this beautiful 2013 Lexus RX350.

 ## Buying stuff

+There are a number of items that are necessary, from food to climbing gear, and of course camping/car camping gear.
+To begin, lets start with camping and roadtrip equipment.

+### Roadtrip Equipment

+The number one item that you are going to need for car camping is obviously a sleeping bag.
+But a sleeping bag alone is not going to provide adequate and comfortable sleep, thus I had, from pervious camping trips, a sleeping pad.
+This is honestly a life saver.
+Even though it only adds a couple of inches off the ground, that keeps you warm and acts essentially as a mattress.

+The next item that I thought would be necessary is a 7 gallon water tank.
+You can pick up these from REI, Walmart, or any general store that has an outdoor section.
+My thought process behind this is that I'm not entirely sure how often I am going to be able to get fresh filtered and or tap water, so when I would come across a place that had tap water I would refill the tank.
+Also this water would also allow me to get a rag and take a dirtbag shower.
+Also this water tank would be able to last me for about a week if rationed well, which is more than enough and sfficient for worst case scenario.

+The other item that I found very useful is a crank light, that is one of those lights that don't need batteries.
+This became useful when i realized that at night I don't want to be using the car battery to keep the car lights on, so using the crank light provided lighting without using any electricity!

+Next is a DC Output to 200W Inverter with AC outlets and usb charging.
+This inverter is wonderful because it allows me to charge not only my laptop, but other equipement while charging my phone.
+Furthermore, it runs off the engine, make sure you don't try and power this off the battery or you will drain your battery.
+This was all for a nice price of 25 dollars.

+Next was the classic no rinse shampoo and the dude wipes/sea to summit bathing wipes.
+Because I will be without a place to truly shower, it's nice to have something that will keep me sanitary to some degree.

+Finally, the most important thing, as this is a climbing trip is all my climbing stuff.
+2 Crashpads, my sport rack and etc.

+I had the idea of adding a GPS located dash camp so that my parents could know where I am, however, I forgot to attach it to the car.
+I do think this is a great ease of mind item, that and some sort of weapon.

+## FOOD

+Honestly all I did was go to Costco and buy food.